New

 To tell Storybook about the component we are documenting, we create a default export that contains:

-• title--how to refer to the component in the sidebar of the Storybook app
+• title -- how to group or categorize the component in the Storybook sidebar

 action() allows us to create a callback that appears in the actions panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.